Vincent-Mattana/MYTHICA/README.md

 - **Error Prevention**: System prevents invalid equipment combinations
 - **Consistent Behaviour**: Predictable interactions across all item types

-The interactive inventory system transforms Mythica from a simple dungeon crawler into a deep character customisation experience.
+The interactive inventory system transforms Treasure Goblin from a simple dungeon crawler into a deep character customisation experience.
 Take time to experiment with different equipment combinations to discover powerful builds!

 ## Level-Up and Perk System